SirPigari/lucia-rust/src/env/Docs/conventions.md

 ## Conventions in Lucia

-Lucia has a set of `conventions`, which are like rules but you don't have to follow them.
+Lucia has a set of **conventions**, which are like rules but you don't have to follow them.
 They exist just for you and the people reading your code to faster understand your code.

+This file assumes that you read and understood the [language syntax rules and specifications](./language-syntax.md).
+If you don't please go read it first.

+To refer to this file use the identifier `LC2C` (Lucia 2.0.0 Convention)

 ## Whitespace

 Lucia uses `4` space indentation, not `2`.
 Spaces are preferred more than `TAB`

 After each `:` used for a `code block` should be a newline.
+Max line length is 100 characters

+There should always be a blank line before a function/generator/type/macro definition and between logical blocks (if, while, for, ...)

+No trailing spaces

+And always a newline at the end of a file

 ## Names